-Usage Discussion of FORTUITOUS
+Usage of fortuitous

 - … the intensification of competition on the job market has only exacerbated our class anxiety, as hiring seems all the more uncertain if not fortuitous. —Jeffrey J. Williams, College English, November 2003

 - … he is a brilliant candidate not despite his anti-intellectualism but because of it.
 He has stumbled upon a fortuitous moment in which the political culture, tired of wonks and pointy-heads and ideologues, yearns instead for a candidate unburdened by, or even hostile to, ideas. —Jonathan Chait, New Republic, 20 Dec.
 1999